 I was unsurprised to read about the arrest of spiritual frauds who were recently in the news in India.
 Sooner or later, most of the glitzy spiritual organisations that ply a flourishing trade in regular and custom-made packages of pop philosophy, meditation, and yoga will go the same way, as they should – for they add no real value to the average seekers who approach them, and indeed cause short-time or permanent harm at various levels:physical, mental and even spiritual to the individuals who get caught in their cults.
 The ubiquitous Babas and Ammas, the self-styled Godmen and Godwomen who attract followers with the promise of peace and joy only to suck them of all possible resources.
-The Sai Baba cults, the hugging saint, the gruesome couple whose followers call them god, the poisonous cult which claims to teach people how to breathe and to live – nearly every other spiritual cult operating in India is a dangerous scam and a fraud.
+The numerous ‘Baba’ cults, the hugging saint, the gruesome couple whose followers call them god, the poisonous cult which claims to teach people how to breathe and to live – nearly every other spiritual cult operating in India is a dangerous scam and a fraud.